paralox399/fewerstealer/README.md

     <strong>Disclaimer:</strong> This software is intended for personal educational and sandbox testing purposes only.
 We are not responsible for any damages that may occur as a result of its usage.
 Use it at your own risk.
 </p>

+Description;

+This project employs the "Fewer API" service and blocks access from IP addresses originating in Turkey.
+Therefore, if you are unable to generate an API key from Turkey and your target is Turkish, retrieving account information will not be possible.

 ## 📝 Key System

-### To use Fewer Stealer, you need to create a key at https://buildandwatch.net/createkey.
+### To use Fewer Stealer, you need to create a key at https://buildandwatch.net/createkey
-### To update your 'Fewer Stealer key,' please visit the following link: https://buildandwatch.net/updatekey
-### To delete your 'Fewer Stealer key,' please visit the following link: https://buildandwatch.net/deletekey

 ## 📝 Features